-Hypertension (HTN) affects nearly 1.3 billion individuals globally and is a leading risk factor for death.i Because it is typically asymptomatic, it is often termed the ‘silent killer’ and less than one-half of adults that have it are diagnosed and treated.
+Hypertension affects nearly 1.3 billion individuals globally and is a leading risk factor for death.
+Because it is typically asymptomatic, it is often termed the ‘silent killer’, and less than one-half of adults who have it are diagnosed and treated.
 The updated guidelines for hypertension were released in mid-August 2025.

 2. Anyone can develop hypertension.
 Regular blood pressure screenings are important at every age and are encouraged in both clinical and community settings.